Michigan Wolverines: Softball

 Carol Hutchins has been the head coach of the Michigan Wolverines softball team since 1985.
 With a career record of 1,274–435–4 (.745 winning percentage), Hutchins has more wins than any other coach in the history of the university—in both men's and women's athletics.
 Hutchins' teams have won 22 Big Ten championships and appeared in 28 NCAA tournaments.
 In June 2005, the team won the NCAA Division I Softball Championship, defeating two-time defending champion and perennial softball power UCLA two games to one.
 Michigan won the decisive game, 4-1, with Samantha Findlay slamming a three-run homer in the top of the tenth inning.
 Michigan was the first school east of the Mississippi River to win the Women's College World Series since rival Michigan State (with Carol Hutchins playing shortstop) did so in 1976.
 The Wolverines have appeared in 13 Women's College World Series in 1982, 1995–98, 2001–02, 2004–05, 2009, 2013 and 2015–16.

 Swimming and diving

+The men's and women's swimming and diving teams, which had been coached separately, were combined in August 2012 by the University of Michigan Athletic Department.